A close up of Sulawesi crested macaque

 • Introduction

-They are one of seven species of macaque, that are endemic to Sulawesi Island, in Indonesia.
-They are medium-sized monkeys that are sometimes mistaken as Apes, because their tail is so short and hard to see.
+Sulawesi crested macaques are one of seven species of macaque, that are endemic to Sulawesi Island, in Indonesia.
+They are medium-sized monkeys that are sometimes mistaken as apes, due to the small size of their tail.
 Their bodies are covered in black, shiny hair, except for their rear ends, which have no fur and are pink in colour.

 There are estimated to be less than 6000 individuals on Sulawesi Island with approximately 100,000, that have been introduced, on nearby islands.